-The lenders permanent case files must be supported with the following verified documentation, regardless of the GUS recommendation:
+The lender's permanent loan files must be supported with the following verified documentation, regardless of the GUS recommendation:

-- Credit history; - Annual Adjusted Income determined for program eligibility; - Stable and Dependable Income determined for repayment and qualifying purposes; - Assets for income calculation and compensating factor analysis; - Collateral requirements; and - Any other documentation supporting the mortgage loan request.
+- Credit history; - Adjusted Annual Income determined for program eligibility; - Stable and Dependable Income determined for repayment and qualifying purposes; - Assets for income calculation, conventional credit test, and compensating factor analysis; - Collateral requirements; and - Any other documentation supporting the mortgage loan request.

 Stable and dependable income will be documented in accordance with Chapter 9 of this Handbook and remains the responsibility of the lender.
-GUS does not evaluate or predict the stability of an applicant's continuance of income.
+GUS does not evaluate or predict the stability of the applicants' continuance of income.
 This determination is performed by the lender prior to final submission of an application.